 -

-The degree to which the real dataset is recovered under hard labels (hard label recovery): \( \text{HLR} = \text{Acc.} \text{real-hard} - \text{Acc.} \text{syn-hard} \)
+The degree to which the real dataset is recovered under hard labels (hard label recovery): \( \text{HLR}=\text{Acc.}{\text{real-hard}}-\text{Acc.}{\text{syn-hard}} \).

 -

-\(\text{Acc.}\) is the accuracy of models trained on different samples.
+The improvement over random selection when using personalized evaluation methods (improvement over random): \( \text{IOR}=\text{Acc.}{\text{syn-any}}-\text{Acc.}{\text{rdm-any}} \). \(\text{Acc.}\) is the accuracy of models trained on different samples.
 Samples' marks are as follows:

 - \(\text{real-hard}\): Real dataset with hard labels;